lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## Security Strength

-Security strength in simple terms denotes the amount of work required to break a cryptographic algorithm.
-Security strength of an algorithm with key length 'k'is expressed in "bits" where n-bit security means that the attacker would have to perform 2^n^ operations to break the algorithm.
+Security strength denotes the amount of work required to break a cryptographic algorithm.
+The security strength of an algorithm is expressed in "bits" where n-bit security means that the attacker would have to perform 2^n^ operations in expectation to break the algorithm.

-The table below summarizes the security strength for the supported [cryptographic algorithms](#openTitan-supported-crypto-algorithms-and-modes).
+The table below summarizes the security strength for the supported [cryptographic algorithms](#supported-algorithms).

 | **Family**     | **Algorithm**  | **Security Strength (bits)**     | **Comments**                                          |
 |----------------|----------------|----------------------------------|-------------------------------------------------------|